MohammedSB/Galaxy-Shape/ProjectDescription.md

 ### Model

-The model used is a Convolutional Neural Network with 3 convolutional layers, and 3 connected layers. d average pooling and dropout are also used to avoid overfitting.
+The model used is a Convolutional Neural Network with 3 convolutional layers, and 3 connected layers.
+Average pooling and dropouts were also used to avoid overfitting.

 ### Model Evaluation and Selection

-The dataset of 76,400 observations was split into 80/20 train and test sets.
+The dataset of 76,400 observations was split 80/20 into train and test sets.
 The train set was further divided 80/20 into train and validation subsets to find the optimal model and hyperparameters.
 The test set was never used during training or validation and was only used to score the model.
 I also trained my data on resnet18 with pretrained parameters to compare a pretrained to a non-pretrained model.
 Both are trained on 20 epochs.

 ### Non-pretrained model

 * Training
-    * Accuracy
+    * Accuracy 77.20%
-    * precision
+    * precision 80.64%
-    * recall
+    * recall 75.29%

 * Testing
-    * Accuracy
+    * Accuracy 77.35%
-    * precision
+    * precision 83.81%
-    * recall
+    * recall 71.31%

 ### Resnet18